 - You could also include projects, achievements, awards and hobbies.
 Just keep it relevant to the job and ensure it helps your application stand out from the crowd.

-7. Consider a Cover Letter
+7. Attach a Cover Letter to Your Customer

 - Use the right cover letter format.